willybrauner/interpol/README.md

 })
 ```

-[GSAP like ease functions](./packages/interpol/src/core/ease.ts) are available in interpol as string or object:
+[GSAP like ease functions](./packages/interpol/src/core/ease.ts) are available in Interpol as string or object:

 ```js
 import { Interpol, Power3 } from "@wbe/interpol"